Consumer medicine information

 (Category A)

-Hyperbaric oxygen treatment during gestation in mice, rats, hamsters and rabbits let to increased resorptions and foetal abnormalities, and decreased foetal body weights.
 Category A does not relate to hyperbaric oxygen treatment and specialist literature should be consulted.
+It is noted that hyperbaric oxygen treatment during gestation in mice, rats, hamsters and rabbits let to increased resorptions and foetal abnormalities and decreased foetal body weights.

-Pregnant woman should not be exposed to hyperbaric oxygen.
+Pregnant women should not be exposed to hyperbaric oxygen.

 Oxygen can be used during breast-feeding as clinically required, to treat intercurrent illness and avoid hypoxemia, at the lowest concentrations for the shortest possible time.